James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1938 Exhibits Michigan landscapes and Florida marines at the Chicago Galleries,

-dies of a heart attack at his home, 1593 East Fulton Street.
-A tribute written by Rose Kozak (a
+a heart attack at his home, 1593 East Fulton Street.
+A tribute written by Rose Kozak (a former

-follows: "March 8, 1938 Mr. Alten passed away this morning.
-Somehow it seems strange and
+8, 1938 Mr. Alten passed away this morning.
+Somehow it seems strange and depressing-He has always

 Note: The Mathias J. Alten Home and Studio in Grand Rapids was listed in the National Register